Anne-alysis/GameOfThronesLeague/README.md

 # Introduction

 In honor of the final season of Game of Thrones, we put together a fantasy league!
 Each participant fills out a form we developed before the start of the season.
-Week by week, possible answers to each question are updated, and the code to algorithmically score the results each week is in this repo.
-Example questions
+Week by week, possible answers to each question are updated, and are scored by an algorithm.
+I developed the scoring algorithm that is in this repo.
+The form itself is accessible by Google forms and is not included here.
+Questions and current correct answers can be viewed in the file, `./external-files/answer_truth.xlsx`.

-include:
+Example questions include:

  * Whether a character lives or dies
  * Who rides a dragon